andrewcio/talentforlife/readme.md

 Talent For Life
 ===============

 > Donate your talent, time, and resources to organizations hell bent on change.
+Use this list to find direct links for getting connected with organizations in your state.

 ## Why

-This site exists to connect creatives and doers to the organizations that are fighting for their lives by optimizing some of the leg work necessary to get the process started.
+This site exists to connect creatives and doers to the organizations that are fighting for their lives by cutting out some of the leg work necessary to get the process started.

-The goal is to provide actionable direction for channeling creative energy in supporting Black voices in lieu of misdirected creativity contributing to the noise.
+The goal is to provide actionable direction for channeling creative energy in supporting Black voices in lieu of misdirected, but well intentioned, creativity.

 In other words, our posters are beautiful... but they would work better with strategic messaging and execution in mind.
-Let's get some briefs together and do intentional work.
+Let's get some briefs together and do intentional work instead of contributing to the noise.

 ## This is how it works